mxschmitt/golang-url-shortener/README.md

 - [Setting up OAuth](https://github.com/maxibanki/golang-url-shortener/wiki/Setting-up-OAuth)
 - [ShareX Usage](https://github.com/maxibanki/golang-url-shortener/wiki/ShareX)

-## Clients

-### General

-In general the `POST` endpoints can be called, by using one of the following techniques:

-- application/json
-- application/x-www-form-urlencoded
-- multipart/form-data

-For all the endpoints which are on `/api/v1/protected` there is the `Authorization` header required.

 ## Why did you built this

-Just only because I want to extend my current self hosted URL shorter with some features and learn about new techniques like:
+Just only because I want to extend my current self hosted URL shorter (which was really messy code) with some more features and learn about new techniques like:

 - Golang unit testing
 - React
 - Makefiles
 - Travis CI
 - Key / Value databases
+- Dockerfile and Docker Image Creation